 Thus it is possible that legends about kakamora refer to a tribe of such small people, living here before the coming of current Melanesians.
 As time passed, they turned into mythical beings in the tales of Bauro, Arosi and other local people.

 Most researchers and also many local people consider that kakamora is just another invention in the rich collection of Solomon Islands fairy tale characters.

-At this time many villagers believed that this is just a matter of time when kakamora would be caught and shown to white people.
-Many expected that they will receive large financial reward for this and were combing the forests in the search of mythical beings.
+At this time many villagers believed that this is just a matter of time when someone will catch kakamora and show it to white people.
+Many expected that they will receive large financial reward for this and were combing the forest in the search of mythical beings.

 Legends of Makira people show: it is very possible that the limestone caves in the central part of island really may hide interesting evidence of the past of Solomon Islands.

 There are no known sightings of kakamora by Europeans, but at least one – Charles Elliot Fox (he described this in his book "The Threshold of the Pacific", 1924) – saw traces of these small people.
 He was travelling through the western part of Makira with a group of Arosi people.
 One of locals, who was going ahead of the group, saw kakamora in a river they were going to ford.
 As the group reached this river, Fox found raw, half-eaten fish and few small, wet footprints on a dry stone in the river.

 Most frequent reports about the sightings of kakamoras came from western Makira, Arosi land.
 Even in the mid-1970s, Arosi people reported about a kakamora caught by their hunters.
 It escaped after several days.

 - Stanley G.C.
 Knibbs.
 The Sawage Solomons as They Were and Are, 1929.